kduked/AI_Image_Detector/README.md

 - The CNN model loads once at startup.
 Subsequent image analyses reuse the loaded model so there is no reload delay after the first image.
 - On CPU (no GPU), each image analysis takes a few seconds due to test-time augmentation running multiple forward passes.
 On GPU it is near-instant.
-- The model was trained on approximately 10,000 AI-generated and 10,000 real images.
-It performs best on images from common AI generators such as Stable Diffusion, Midjourney, and DALL-E. Accuracy may vary on images from newer or less common generators.
+- The model was trained on approximately 10,000 Images, 5000 AI-generated and 5,000 real images.
+It performs best on images from common AI generators.
+Accuracy may vary on images from newer or less common generators.

 ---